interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/dss/synchronization/subscription_synchronization.md

 ### [Ensure clean workspace test step](../clean_workspace.md)

-This step ensures that no subscription with the known test ID exists in the DSS.
+This step ensures that no subscriptions with the known test IDs exists in the DSS.

+This includes the main test subscription used in this test, as well as the extra subscription used for testing the `manager` field sync, if the test is configured to test for it.

 ## Subscription Synchronization test case